1870 Barcelona Workers' Congress: Development

 The congress began its sessions on 18 June 1870, according to Josep Termes, or on 19 June, according to Manuel Tuñón de Lara, at the Teatro Circo in Barcelona.
 89 delegates attended, 74 from Catalan workers' societies -33 from the textile sector and the rest from pre-industrial trades such as tailors, shoemakers or bricklayers-, who would represent 15,000 members.
-In addition to the Catalans, there were delegations from the Balearic Islands, Valencia, Alcoy, Cartagena, Malaga, Arahal, Jerez de la Frontera, Cádiz, Ezcaray, Valladolid, etc. On many occasions the representation of societies outside Catalonia was held by members of the Federal Center of Barcelona - Farga Pellicer himself represented the Center of Cartagena and the tailors, bakers and painters of Cádiz.
+In addition to the Catalans, there were delegations from the Balearic Islands, Valencia, Alcoy, Cartagena, Málaga, Arahal, Jerez de la Frontera, Cádiz, Ezcaray, Valladolid, etc. On many occasions the representation of societies outside Catalonia was held by members of the Federal Center of Barcelona - Farga Pellicer himself represented the Center of Cartagena and the tailors, bakers and painters of Cádiz.
 The presidency was initially held by Farga Pellicer but he handed it over to André Bastelica, a French refugee who a year later would participate in the Paris Commune.
 The first two days were dedicated to the delegations presenting the situation of their organizations and workers in their localities.
 According to one of the attendees later, during those first two sessions:

 many delegates took the floor to give an account of the moral and material state of the working class in their respective localities, the whole presenting a heartbreaking picture of the mistreatment, penalties and miseries under which the class was overwhelmed worker.
 This was a tremendous accusation leveled against bourgeois society by the victims of its iniquitous exploitation.

 From the first session, the congress appeared attached to the International Workingmen's Association.
 This was stated by Farga Pellicer in the opening speech: "you come here to affirm the great work of the International Workers' Association ... which contains in itself the complete emancipation of the proletariat ... [and] under whose banner they are already sheltering of three million workers, white slaves and black slaves."
 At the end of the Congress Francisco Tomás Oliver spoke to those gathered as "delegates of the Spanish sections of the International Workingmen's Association."

 Three currents were represented in Congress: the Bakuninists which was antipolitical, anti-state, collectivist and only relatively favourable to the development of the workers' societies; the trade unionists, subdivided into an "apolitical" and a "political" trend, the latter in favour of continuing to participate in the federal republican movement; and the cooperativists, little interested in the declaration of strikes.